IvanIvashchenko/actors-example/README.md

 # actors-example

-* move configuration.json from this folder to actors root folder
+* move configuration.json from this folder to folder with jars
 * move application.json from this folder to actors/src/main/resources

 * outside message example: